voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 `classes` are included, then the `target` values directly store the label strings.

+If you provide the optional `abs_paths=True` argument when exporting datasets of this type, the keys of the `labels` dict will be absolute filepaths to the images.

 The target value in `labels` for unlabeled images is `None`.

 If you wish to export classifications with associated confidences and/or